coreos/ignition/docs/getting-started.md

+---
+layout: default
+nav_order: 3
+---

-# Getting Started with Ignition
+# Getting Started

 Ignition is a low-level system configuration utility.
 The Ignition executable is part of the temporary initial root filesystem, the *initramfs*.
 When Ignition runs, it finds configuration data in a named location for a given environment, such as a file or URL, and applies it to the machine before `switch_root` is called to pivot to the machine's root filesystem.